-Wayfinders students participate in a variety of activities during their free time.
-Students are given the opportunity to choose the activities they would like to participate in and are supported and encouraged to try new experiences.
+Wayfinders particpants enjoy a variety of activities during their free time.
+Participants are given the opportunity to choose the activities they would like to participate in and are supported and encouraged to try new experiences.
 Attending activities and social events are aimed at increasing social competence and building life-long relationships.

 Social Interaction Class

-Wayfinders students meet with activity staff in a one-on-one setting to develop the skills to plan and execute activities independently.
+Wayfinders participants meet with activity staff in a one-on-one setting to develop the skills to plan and execute activities independently.
 Activity planning is broken down into a step by step process such as; identifying an activity; times/dates, location, budget, whom to invite, and mode of transportation.
-Meetings are ongoing until student demonstrated consistent success in the planning and execution of activities.
+Meetings are ongoing until the participant has demonstrated consistent success in the planning and execution of activities.

-Wayfinders students are encouraged to participate in regular physical activity.
+Wayfinders particpents are encouraged to participate in regular physical activity.
 Students meet with Activity Staff to agree on personal fitness goals and then develop an individualized fitness routine to achieve them.